 In addition, many Bulldogs still struggle with respiratory problems, finding it difficult to breathe and snoring excessively.
 Other typical illnesses are hip problems (HD), allergies, epilepsy and cherry eyes, a nictitating membrane disease.

-Should you decide to purchase an English Bulldog, ask the breeder specific questions about possible breed-specific illnesses and ensure that the new breed standards from 2009 are upheld.
+Should you decide to acquire one, ask the breeder specific questions about possible breed-specific illnesses.
+Make sure that the new breed standards from 2009 are upheld.
 This is the only way to avoid high veterinary costs.

 Training and Housing

 A Bulldog in good mental and physical health makes a very pleasant family and companion dog that feels just as comfortable living with one owner as with a big family.
 They love living with another Bulldog, but living in the same house as cats can lead to problems.

 For this otherwise incredibly unassuming dog, love for its caregiver is the most important thing of all.
 An English Bulldog likes to be at the centre of things.
 No matter how big or small its family.
 If the dog is certain of this love, it makes a very calm and harmonious companion that.
 It also doesn’t appear to be affected by the hustle-and-bustle of big cities.
 Persuasion and discretion are key to make a Bulldog venture outdoors.
 In this sense, owners of the breed should be the opposite of their dog: only when they themselves make sport and activity fun will they manage to motivate their somewhat lazy pet to go for a longer walk or play outdoors, winning them round to the joys of physical activity.